Subject of a Report Information

 - Required education

-Will a Title IX investigation be part of my academic record?
+Will a Title IX investigation be part of my record?

-Affirmative findings of responsibility in matters resolved through a HSMB hearing are part of a student's conduct record.
-Such records will be used in reviewing any further conduct or in developing sanctions and will remain a part of a student's conduct record.
+Affirmative findings of responsibility in matters resolved through a HSMB hearing are part of a student's conduct record or employee personnel file.
+Such records will be used in reviewing any further conduct or in developing sanctions and will remain a part of a student's conduct record or employee personnel file.
 In general, the University will maintain records for the duration of the respondent's relationship with the University, and may retain them for no less than seven (7) years following the respondent's departure from the University.

 Will the University tell my parents or guardians about the report against me?